 Sycamore trees (Platanus occidentalis) make handsome shade trees for large landscapes.
 The most striking feature of the tree is the bark that has a camouflage pattern comprised of gray-brown outer bark that peels off in patches to reveal the light gray or white wood beneath.
 Older trees often have solid, light gray trunks.

 Sycamores also go by the names buttonwood or buttonball trees.
-This comes from the 1-inch balls that hang from the tree all winter and fall to the ground in spring.
-Each ball hangs on its own stringy 3- to 6-inch twig.
+This comes from the 1 inch (2.5 cm.) balls that hang from the tree all winter and fall to the ground in spring.
+Each ball hangs on its own stringy 3 to 6 inch (8-15 cm.) twig.

 Facts about the Sycamore Tree

-The largest deciduous tree in the Eastern United States, sycamore trees can grow 75 to 100 feet tall with a similar spread, and even taller under ideal conditions.
-The trunk may be as much as 10 feet in diameter.
+The largest deciduous tree in the eastern United States, sycamore trees can grow 75 to 100 feet (23-30 m.) tall with a similar spread, and even taller under ideal conditions.
+The trunk may be as much as 10 feet (3 m.) in diameter.

-The enormous size of a sycamore tree makes it impractical for the average home landscape, but they make great shade trees in parks, along stream banks and in other open areas.
+The enormous size of sycamore trees makes it impractical for the average home landscape, but they make great shade trees in parks, along stream banks, and in other open areas.
 They were once used as street trees, but they create a lot of litter and the invasive roots damage sidewalks.
 You may still see them along streets in older suburban neighborhoods, however.
 Read on to find out how to grow a sycamore tree.

 Growing Sycamore Trees

 Sycamore trees grow in almost any soil, but they prefer deep, rich soil that is moist but well-drained.
-Plant container-grown trees any time of year.
-Trees with balled and burlapped roots should be planted in spring or fall.
+While you can plant container-grown trees any time of year, trees with balled and burlapped roots should be planted in spring or fall.

 Problems with Sycamore Trees

 Many problems are associated with sycamore trees.
-It’s fairly messy, shedding a generous supply of leaves, seed balls, twigs and strips of bark.
-The tiny hairs on the seed balls irritate skin and can cause respiratory distress if inhaled by sensitive people.
+They’re fairly messy, shedding a generous supply of leaves, seed balls, twigs, and strips of bark.
+Tiny hairs on the seed balls irritate skin, and can cause respiratory distress if inhaled by sensitive people.
 Wear a mask or respirator and gloves when removing the seeds from a seed ball.
 The leaves and leaf stems also have a coating of hair when they are new.
-The hairs shed in spring and can irritate eyes, respiratory track and skin.
+The hairs shed in spring and can irritate eyes, respiratory tract, and skin.